emrekavur/Result-Fetcher-Tool-for-grand-challenge.org/README.md

 # Result Fetcher Tool for grand-challenge.org

 This script collects and saves evaluation scores/values of any challenge hosted on [grand-challenge.org](grand-challenge.org) website.
 Results are exported as csv files.
 The tool can be highly modified for specific challenges.
-Multiple submissions coming from same teams are renamed as <Team Name>2, <Team Name>3, ... <Team Name>N,
+Multiple submissions coming from same teams are renamed as "Team Name2", "Team Name3", ...
+"Team NameN",

 ## Usage
 The flowing parameters of the challenge should be defined at the beginning of the script.